Nyerguds/MobiusMapEditor/MANUAL.md

 **DO NOT unpack this in the C&C Remastered Collection's install folder.** It is absolutely unnecessary to overwrite any files of the installed game.

 Simply unpack the editor into a new folder on your disk somewhere.
-On first startup, it will automatically try to detect the folder in which the game is installed, and if it can't find it, it will show a popup asking you to locate it.
+On first startup, it will automatically try to detect the folder in which the game is installed, and if it can't find it, it will show a dialog asking you to locate it.
 Note that this autodetect only works on Steam installations of the game.

-If the C&C Remastered Collection is not installed on your PC, a warning will be shown telling you it will start in Classic Files mode instead, using the assets of the original 90's games.
-To suppress this warning, you can edit the config file and enable the option to always use classic graphics.
+If the C&C Remastered Collection is not installed on your PC, you can use the "Continue with classic graphics" button on the dialog to start the editor without the Remastered graphics.
+To suppress the "Select game path" dialog and instead automatically start with classic graphics, you can edit the config file and enable the option to always use classic graphics.
 (See the "Configuration" section below.)

 ---